An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Introduction

+If we are interested in the singular positive points of $f$, we may add $f$ to the system.
+This, again, gives rise to a vertical system with matrix of exponents $M$ but now with $n+1$ entries.

-The existence of signed coefficients of $f$ giving rise to a polynomial with multiple singular positive points depends on the combinatorial properties of the signed support and can be studied with the methods in this work.
-This question becomes relevant when studying $\mathcal{A}$-discriminants \cite{gkz1994}, the number of connected components of fewnomial hypersurfaces, e.g. \cite{bihan2024bounds, feliutelek, telekdescartesrule}, or copositivity of polynomials and SONC decompositions \cite{Ferrer:SONC}.
+Deciding whether a polynomial in this family has more than one critical positive point is thus equivalent to deciding whether a vertical system admits multiple positive zeros and can be studied with the methods of this work.
+This problem arises when studying $\mathcal{A}$-discriminants \cite{gkz1994}, the number of connected components of fewnomial hypersurfaces \cite{feliutelek,bihan2024bounds, telekdescartesrule}, or copositivity of polynomials and SONC decompositions \cite{Ferrer:SONC}.